AmoebeLabs/HA-Theme_M3-07-DarkOliveGreen/README.md

 All these colors have been desaturated a bit and given more brightness to have a better match with the dark mode.

+The theme also defines some Neumorphic shadow colors for dark and light mode.

 For beta documentation: see https://ha-m3-themes.docs.amoebelabs.com/

 ## Installation via HACS